oils-for-unix/oils/doc/ref/chap-ysh-cmd.md

 ### proc

-Procs are shell-like functions, but with named parameters, and without dynamic scope.
+Procs are like POSIX shell "functions", but with named parameters.

+Instead of using shell's "dynamic scope" rules, they obey lexical scope.
+In other words, they are closures.

 Here's a simple proc: